-17.3.1 The Shareholder Board forms part of the overall governance arrangements for the Authority in relation to companies and other legal entities which are wholly or partly owned or controlled by the Authority (including where such control comes about indirectly, such as via a loan agreement) (each a "Subsidiary" and together the "Subsidiaries").
+- 17.2.1 The Combined Authority has appointed an Investment Committee which operates within the terms agreed by the Combined Authority Board. - 17.2.2 The Investment Committee forms part of the overall governance arrangements for the Authority in relation to companies and other legal entities which are wholly or partly owned or controlled by the Authority (including where such control comes about indirectly, such as via a loan agreement) (each a "Subsidiary" and together the "Subsidiaries"). - 17.3.2 The role and purpose of the Investment Committee, its Terms of Reference and Membership are laid out in Chapter 7: Boards and Committees.